rinsle2/Graph-Coloring/README.md

 # Graph-Coloring
 I still don't know why this started, but this will be gone if I do finish it.
 # Reason for this Project
 Woke up in the dead of night with an idea, why not try it, and since I know java the best, why not try in java?
-(I will try this in other languages that support the types, and implement it in languages that don't via libraries if the libraries don't already exist.)
+(I will try this in other languages that support the types, and implement it in languages that don't via libraries if the libraries don't already exist.)<br/>
 ##Initial Thoughts

 The initial idea I had seemed to simple for the solution, as each graph has an adjacency matrix, why not check against that for solving the issue.